daeho-ro/test-results-parser/README.md

 The version of the wheels built are determined by the value of the version in the cargo.toml

-There are 2 parsing function currently implemented:
+There are 2 parsing functions currently implemented:

 - `parse_junit_xml`: this parses `junit.xml` files
-- `parse_pytest_reportlog`: this parses files produced by the `pytest-reportlog` extension

-Both these functions take the path to the file to parse as an arg and return a list of `Testrun` objects.
+This function takes the path to the file to parse as an arg and returns a list of `Testrun` objects.

 The `Testrun` objects look like this:

 ```
 Outcome:
     Pass,